drkvogel/retrasst/notes/big-list.md

 stuff in updated spec (2013-09-11) about finding destination boxes? diff btwn specs in notes/spec-comparison
+    sample query-
+        gets src and dest boxes in one projectdb-only query - but not storage details, these can be looked up after and cached in a map for efficiency

+restructure DataRow etc to be more like/same as nick's GridEntry

+populating LCDbBoxStore * store_record by LQuery contructor is inefficient?:
+    LCDbBoxStore::copyFields()
+        LQuery::readInt() // etc
+            ROSETTA &LQuery::getRecord( )

+            // actually seems to just pull the correct fields out of the current cursor, without running a new query, so ok

 find number of boxes
   current box
   destination box?